Kelvinskell/k8s-microservices/README.md

   -  To test if your ingress controller has been properly installed, execute `kubectl get deployment -n kube-system aws-load-balancer-controller`

 **Step 5:** Make sure you are in the parent directory of this repository (which you must have cloned).
 Execute `helm install ingress-demo-chart`

+ **Happy Helming!**

+PS: In the near future, I am going to add a terraform script to this project to automate the provisioning of both the EKS Cluster and AWS Ingress Controller.
+I will update this repository when I'm done with it.